jscheid/kite/kite.md

 * The Network inspector doesn't yet sorting the table by criteria other than resource load order.

+* The Network inspector doesn't provide access to request and response headers, cookies, etc.

 * The code for the Network inspector is pretty convoluted; it should be rewritten using CL structs so that the intermediate representation is less obtuse and can be more easily reused for